-Seniors over 18 may start at any time between 0700 and 2000 on Easter Saturday, timing their departure so as to arrive at Teddington at high tide if they are to take advantage of the ebb on the final 17 miles of tidal water from Teddington to Westminster.
-Serious competitors must plan to paddle virtually non-stop except when portaging the 76 canal and river locks.
+Seniors over 18 may start at any time between 0700 and 2000 on Easter Saturday, timing their departure from Devizes so as to arrive at Teddington 108 miles down the course at high tide if they are to take advantage of the ebb on the final 17 miles of tidal water from Teddington to Westminster.
+In addition to completing the course, the departure time requires careful planning as well as tactical and strategic consideration.
+Serious competitors plan to paddle non-stop leaving the boats to carry boats or portage the 76 canal and river locks.